-- Section of National Protocols breached and description of how
+- and description of how

 - Description of who made the allegation

 - Description of the subject of the allegation

 - Estimated scope

 - Description of the investigating entity

 - What evidence has been considered

 - Findings of the investigation:

-- o Was there a breach?
+- Was there a breach?

-- o Who was responsible?
+- Who was responsible?

 - Was there intent to gain unfair advantage?

-- o What action has been taken?
+- What action has been taken?